 This brewing method allows you to have a consistent supply of kombucha that you extract from a large vessel with a spigot.
 This method is best for those with a strong SCOBY who want to be able to have consistent yields with less maintenance.

 This brewing method can help save time for the long-term kombucha brewer by saving a couple of steps.
 There are several benefits to this process.
-It can reduce the change of mold or pests from entering your batch since the kombucha stays in its jar and is less exposed.
+It can reduce the chance of mold or pests from entering your batch since the kombucha stays in its jar and is less exposed.
 It also helps your kombucha to mature faster and allows you to have several glasses of it throughout the week rather than waiting 2 or more weeks for each harvest.

 How To Set Up Your Continuous Brewing System